stjude-dnb-binfcore/trainings/courses/sc-rna-seq-pitfalls/README.md

 ## Lessons and Materials

 * `./resources`: supplemental materials and resources
-* `./lectures`: slides covering the `Learning Objectives`: [sc-rna-seq-pitfalls-2025-10-30](https://github.com/stjude-dnb-binfcore/trainings/tree/main/courses/sc-rna-seq-pitfalls/lectures)
+* `./lectures`: slides covering the `Learning Objectives`: [sc-rna-seq-pitfalls-2025-10-30](https://github.com/stjude-dnb-binfcore/trainings/tree/main/courses/sc-rna-seq-pitfalls/lectures). _Currently under construction—stay tuned for updates!_ 🚧

 ## Below is the main directory structure listing the analyses and data files used in this repository